dvidos/handcrafted-os/nursery/build-attempt3/kernel/filesys2/readme.md

 A driver is “complete enough” when it can:

-* return a root descriptor
+* return a root inode
 * lookup a name in a directory
 * open a file
 * read and write at an offset